 Hemp seeds are one of the healthiest foods nature has to offer.
 In fact, some consider hemp to be the most nutritious food that exists.
 What makes hemp such a nutrient-dense powerhouse?

 According to the USDA, a 30 gram serving of hemp seeds (approximately 3 tablespoons) contains the following nutritional profile:

 - 2.6 grams carbohydrates (1.2 grams fiber/.45 grams sugar)

 - 33 micrograms folate

 - 2.97 milligrams zinc

-Needless to say, the number of nutrients hemp seeds contain is quite impressive.
-Let’s take an even deeper look and find out what are the hemp seeds good for.
+As you can see, the number of nutrients hemp seeds contain is quite impressive.
+Let’s take an even deeper look and find out what the hemp seeds are good for.

 They Are Rich in Essential Fatty Acids